cschneid/sinatra-book/book/Introduction.markdown

 * it will have URLs

 In Sinatra, you can write short _ad hoc_ applications or mature, larger application with the same easiness.
-(See section "Real World Applications" later in this book.)

 You can use the power of various Rubygems and other libraries available for Ruby.